-Halima was a participant in the IVLP Project Countering Violent Extremism-Community Strategies organized by the U.S. Department of State and Meridian International Center.
+Halima participated in the IVLP Project Countering Violent Extremism-Community Strategies organized by the U.S. Department of State and Meridian International Center in partnership with Global Ties Detroit, International Citizen Diplomacy of Los Angeles, and the International Institute of Wisconsin.

 Halima's exchange experience led to the development of her IVLP Impact Award Project: "The IVLP gave me the opportunity to virtually meet with participants from other countries from inter-faith communities, security agencies, and civil societies working to counter violent extremism.
 I was able to interact with them and draw different lessons and approaches."